Local Playwright Resources

 We will add to this as we find more resources for you.

-Both the Angels Theatre Company and Great Plains Theatre Commons have a regular season, mentoring for Playwrights and play development, new play festivals, and mentoring programs for Actors that give Monologue feedback.
+The Angels Theatre Company in Lincoln, and Shelterbelt Theatre, and Great Plains Theatre Commons in Omaha have a regular season, mentoring for Playwrights and play development, new play festivals, and mentoring programs for Actors that give Monologue feedback.

-We have podcasts available from both of these resources that you will want to check out!
+We have podcasts available from these resources that you will want to check out!

 Angels Theatre Company Playwrighting Collective